colbytomita/colbytomita/README.md

 Right now I’m focused on **data pipelines, vector search, and Copilot Studio agents**.

 ## 🔭 Current
-- Building an AI scoring PoC for admissions questionnaires
-- Shipping a tracing-worksheet SaaS for teachers (React/Expo + Supabase)
+- Building a tracing-worksheet SaaS for teachers (Rust/Tauri)
 - Training for the Honolulu Marathon 🏃

 ## 🧰 Toolbox